 This is a curated list of some astrolabe resources I’ve found especially useful.
-Since my work is primarily on Islamic instruments (and mostly Safavid/Mughal ones at that), the list is focused on those.
+Since my work is primarily on later-period eastern Islamic instruments (Safavid/Mughal), the list is focused on those.

 Collections of astrolabes worldwide